vraravam/natsumi-browser/README.md

 - `natsumi.theme.compact-marginless`: Removes margins from compact mode (unless in split view).
 - `natsumi.theme.compact-marginless-hide-bookmarks`: Hides the bookmarks bar in marginless compact mode.
 - `natsumi.theme.consistent-toolbar-button-size`: Makes toolbar buttons have a consistent size on Zen 1.7.5b.
-- `natsumi.theme.disable-blur`: Disables blurring for glass effects.
+- `natsumi.theme.disable-blur`: Disables blurring for materials.
 Use this if Zen Browser lags too much.
-- `natsumi.theme.disable-glass-shadow`: Disables shadow for glass effects.
+- `natsumi.theme.disable-glass-shadow`: Disables shadow for Glass material.
+Does not affect Mistcrylic and Haze.
 - `natsumi.theme.disable-loading-animations`: Disables loading animation for tabs.
 - `natsumi.theme.disable-urlbar-animation`: Disables URLbar loading animation for tabs.
 - `natsumi.theme.enable-border-animation`: Enables border loading animation for tabs.
 This may use up